-The sole mission of the Bristol Resource Recovery Operating Committee is to represent Bristol Facility Policy Board’s fourteen communities in administering their municipal solid waste disposal process in the safest and most cost effective manner possible.
+Our mission at the Bristol Resource Recovery Operating Committee (BRRFOC) is to represent Bristol Facility Policy Board’s communities in administering their municipal solid waste disposal process in the safest and most cost effective manner possible.

 In carrying our mission, we strive to:

 - Effectively fulfill our municipal responsibility for garbage and recycling

 Since its founding in 1980, our board has provided various municipalities with expert support and knowledge to navigate the challenges of responsibly disposing of their municipal waste.

 From our coastal communities on the shoreline, to our forested communities in the foothills of the Berkshires, BRRFOC is here to support our participating municipalities with responsible waste disposal with options such as the waste-to-energy facility Covanta and our biannual hazardous household waste collections.

 In the spirit of collaboration and cooperation as well as fair-representation, each member community in Bristol Facility Policy Board appoints one representative and one alternate to serve on the respective Committees.

 As singer-songwriter Bob Dylan put it, "the times they are a changin'" and eco-responsibility is here to stay.
 The biggest impact we can make is at our point-of-purchase; choose less packaging when possible, purchase products supplied with recycled material packaging; choose biodegradable plastics (ie biodegradable dog waste bags) when possible.
 Thank you for committing to responsible waste disposal.